digitalbricklayer/techteapotcom/src/content/posts/microsoft-myopia.md

 I've just installed Visual Studio Pro 2008 and there's one thing bugging me.

-I use the very mature and powerful open source tool called <a href="http://www.nunit.org/">NUnit</a> to write  unit tests.
+I use the very mature and powerful open source tool called [NUnit](http://www.nunit.org/) to write  unit tests.

 Microsoft came pretty late to the whole unit testing thing.
 They didn't provide a unit testing framework until pretty recently by which time a number of high quality open source frameworks were available.